Mingzhu-YANG/Comparing-BUSCO-OrthoFinder/README.md

 These codes are for constructing core BUSCOs on metazoan phylogeny.

-Basically, all the scripts would work on the output of the OrthoFinder directories, by doing MAFFT-Linsi sequences alignment and IQ-TREE2 tree building, we use a customized script to identify the out-paralog OGs and in-paralog sequences(here we only keep one copy to make them single copy, notice we only keep the one that busco have kept), and filtering both for further analysis.
+Basically, all the scripts would work on the output of the OrthoFinder directories, by doing MAFFT-Linsi sequences alignment and IQ-TREE2 tree building, we can get the topologies of different orthogroups, then we use a customized script to identify the out-paralog OGs and in-paralog sequences(here we only keep one copy to make them single copy, notice we only keep the one that busco have kept), and filtering both for further analysis.

 ## S1-Data collection

-12 chromosome level genome assemblies (10 metazoans and 2 outgroups), and these species are Amphimedon_queenslandica, Mnemiopsis_leydi, Spizellomyces_punctatus, Capitella_teleta, Ciona_intestinalis, Aplysia_californica, Acropora_millepora, Hoilungia_hongkongensis, Priapulus_caudatus, Tribolium_castaneum, Salpingoeca_dolichothecata, and Strongylocentrotus_purpuratus) to perform orthologs inference using BUSCO and OF with default parameters.
+12 chromosome level genome assemblies (10 metazoans and 2 outgroups, and these species are Amphimedon_queenslandica, Mnemiopsis_leydi, Spizellomyces_punctatus, Capitella_teleta, Ciona_intestinalis, Aplysia_californica, Acropora_millepora, Hoilungia_hongkongensis, Priapulus_caudatus, Tribolium_castaneum, Salpingoeca_dolichothecata, and Strongylocentrotus_purpuratus) to perform orthologs inference using BUSCO and OF with default parameters.

 ![12 chromosome level genome assemblies](/final_combined_plot_reversed_fixed2.png)
-this screenshot is the direcct output from both software
+this screenshot is showing the taxa we selected and their completeness

 BUSCO: Metazoan 954 families

 OrthoFinder: Orthogroup_Sequences 71249 OGs, Single_Copy_Orthologur_Sequences

-![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](/busco_of_dir_output.png) this is the screen shot from slides of original BUSCO and OrthoFinder output
+![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](/busco_of_dir_output.png) this is the screenshot of original BUSCO and OrthoFinder output

 ## S2-Make comparisons